Zheren1999/investigation-of-the-Hopf-equation-/README.md

 # Newton's method

-Newton's method (Newton-Raphson method) is an iterative numerical method for finding the root of a given function \cite{more1982newton,polyak2007newton}.
+Newton's method (Newton-Raphson method) is an iterative numerical method for finding the root of a given function [3, 4].
 The search for a solution is carried out by constructing successive approximations based on simple iteration principles.

 **Description**

-To numerically solve the Eq.~(\ref{Eq.10}), by simple iteration it must be reduced to the equivalent expression Eq.~(\ref{Eq.11}).
+To numerically solve the Eq.
+10, by simple iteration it must be reduced to the equivalent expression Eq.
+11.

 ![image](https://user-images.githubusercontent.com/89813720/204053086-5e150b58-0ec6-44fb-802e-f1c64d63ecb8.png)